 IS ENCARNACION A GOOD PLACE TO LIVE?

 Encarnacion is a quiet city.
+Probably one of the biggest downsides to Encarnacion is that there is no airport, so you will need to fly into Asuncion or Ciudad del Este or perhaps Posadas.
 Most expats will find that there isn’t too much to see or do here.
+You can visit the Jesuit ruins, visit the yerba mate factories, and go to Carnaval.
+Encarnacion is a very chill lifestyle.
 Indeed, it seems to serve mostly as a destination for Argentines to go shopping when their currency is favorable (it’s not at the time of writing!).
 That said, the riverfront is pleasant, the city is one of Paraguay’s safest, and the locals are friendly.
 In short, an OK city, but not a remarkable one unless you’re looking for the simple life on a budget.

 Have questions?
 Skip the guesswork…